 - change in consciousness (if low blood sugar is severe)

-Hyperglycemia is a condition caused by having a blood sugar level that is too high.
+Hyperglycemia is a condition caused by a blood sugar level that is too high.
 This happens when your body is unable to break down glucose efficiently with insulin.
-Your blood sugar may rise above 180–200 mg/dL.
+Your blood sugar may rise above

-Bring information to your doctor’s appointment about the frequency of your headaches, as well as any other symptoms you experience related to sugar intake or lack of sugar intake.
-You should also share your current medications and information about your lifestyle, such as diet, exercise, and alcohol and smoking habits.
+Bring information to your doctor’s appointment about the frequency of your headaches and any other symptoms you experience related to dietary intake.
+You should also share your current medications and information about your lifestyles, such as diet, exercise, and alcohol and smoking habits.

-Your doctor will likely test your glucose levels if they suspect that your headaches are related to your sugar intake.
-These tests may involve fasting, or eating a meal and then testing your blood sugar level.
-Your doctor will also ask about:
+Your doctor will likely test your glucose levels if you suspect your headaches are related to sugar intake.

 - daily habits